Leadership Consulting LP Built in 8 Days — Figma-to-Elementor Pro, White-Label for a US Marketing Agency

 - Anton Hersun, xaverPRO — project lead (estimation, agency-side communication, staging environment setup, sign-off coordination)

 Agency-side project management, design, and client communication remained with the partner agency throughout.
-Our team was invisible to the end client.
-The brief, Figma, and all feedback came through the agency; the client received a finished page.
+David Hopkins and Kazoo Leadership knew only the agency — every brief, Figma, and round of feedback reached us through them, and they delivered the finished page as their own.
+The client received a finished page; our name never came up.

 Don't have a spec yet?
 Send a one-paragraph description — we'll come back with the questions worth asking.
 Send a description →